![]() |

 Q. We have two players on our team who are both deserving...

-A. Unfortunately, the stipulation of the award is that it will go to one player on a team.
-The fear of our board is that if left uncontrolled, the Black Lion Award could go the way of the lone high school valedictorian.
-The vote to select only one was unanimous.
-If you could easily selected two or three winners, consider youself blessed.
-But you can nominate only one.
+A. Unfortunately, the stipulation of the award is that it will go to “that (one) player who...”
+The fear of our board is that very soon, if left uncontrolled, the Black Lion Award could go the way of the lone high school valedictorian.
+The decision to select only one was unanimous.
+I have often been blessed with a group of kids from which I could easily have select two or three.
+Or more.
+But you can select only one.

 Q. I'm having some issues here.
 This award should go to the most deserving player on the team.
 The problem is, he's my son.
-Parents and players may get the perception, real or not, that I'm way out of line.
+Parents and players would really get a perception, real or not, that I'm way out of line.
+Fifth and sixth grade parents are a different breed.
 Got any advice?

-A. It's your son and you have to be honest with yourself and fair to him.
-I know you're in a spot.
+A. I know you're in a spot, but it's your son and you have to be honest and fair to him.
 I think the main issue is validating your choice.
-You should certainly consider having the other coaches vote for it.
-But one way or another, if your son is the most deserving, I don't think it's fair that he should be deprived of the honor because his dad is the coach.
+Maybe in this unusual case you could consider having the kids - and coaches, too, of course - vote for it.
+But one way or another, if your son is the most deserving, I don't think he should be deprived of it simply because his dad is the coach.

 Q. How is the award funded?
 Do you need additional funding for it?
 Can I help in any way?

-Up to this point, the award has been funded by the 28th Infantry Association (think of it as an alumni group) and by a Friend of the Black Lions who chooses to remain anonymous.
-In administering the award I donate my labor as my way of trying to repay people whom I can never fully repay.
-Your offer is most kind, and perhaps at some point we may need help, but at this time there is no way to accept tax-deductible donations.
+Up to this point, the award has been funded by the 28th Infantry Association (think of it as an alumni group), by a Black Lion who chooses to remain anonymous, and by graduates of the United States Military Academy.
+I donate the labor as my way of trying to repay people I can never fully repay.
+Your offer is most kind, and perhaps at some point we may need help, but frankly, I am not savvy enough tax-wise to know how I would handle donations.
 (I might add that one of the concerns of the Black Lions and of Major Holleder's family when the idea of the award was submitted to them for their approval was that it would never be tinged by commercialism.)

 Q. Where should I have my player send his thank-you letter?

-A. He can e-mail it to coachwyatt@aol.com and we'll see that it gets into the right hands!
+A. It is a nice idea t get kids strated in the habit of thnaking people.
+He can e-mail it to coachwyatt@aol.com and we'll see that it gets into the right hands!

 Q. How will I find out any further information about the award?

-A. Any further information that Black Lion teams will need to know will be found on this site, and also on my NEWS page, which is updated twice weekly.
+A. Any further information that Black Lion teams will need to know will be printed on my NEWS page, - www.coachwyatt.com/news.html which is updated twice weekly.

 Q. I would like to have tee-shirts made saying that we are a Black Lions team.

-A. You have our permission to do so, and to use the Black Lion insignia.
-(You may not, however, use it in any way that disparages or belittles the award, Don Holleder, the Black Lions, the game of football, or the United States or its armed forces or its Commander in Chief, nor may you imply any connection between the Black Lion Award and any commercial message or endorsement.)
+A. Great idea.
+You have our permission to do so, and to use the Black Lion insignia.
+(You may not, however, use it in any way to disparage or belittle the award, the game of football, the United States of America, its armed forces, or its Commander in Chief, nor may you imply any connection between the Black Lion Award or the Black Lions and any commercial message or endorsement.)

 Q. I'm pushing for the Black Lion Award at our school Our system is very slow to change - how would you recommend approaching them?

-A. You may use anything at all on this site that might further understanding of the Black Lion Award.
+A. You may use anything at all on this site that furthers the purposes of the Black Lion Award.